davidbeard741/arcticfrenz-data/README.md

 - Go to [Smithii | Hash List NFT Solana](https://tools.smithii.io/hashlist/solana)
 - Enter the Creator Address from Step 1
-- Click on 'Get Hashlist'
+- Click on 'Get hash list'
-- Wait.
-The hashlist process will take a couple of minutes.
+- Wait!
+The hash list process will take a couple of minutes.
-- Copy Hash List
+- Copy the hash list

 ### Step 3: Create a Python Development Environment